 First off, I want to say that it is challenging to still our minds, because thinking is what we do.
 We live in a society that prizes intellect and activity over awareness and calm.
 Many of us were also raised in families that equate productivity in the world with self-worth.
 So trying to stop ourselves from that normal busy-ness to sit quietly may seem counterintuitive.
 Especially when we find ourselves fighting our thoughts when we try it.
 This is all part of why it is so important that we do it!

 What we are essentially doing when we meditate is training our minds.
 Rational thinking often runs our lives.
 But the brain is a magnificent machine, capable of so much more.
 As quantum physics is proving, we create our realities by our thoughts.
 They are powerful.
 But how often do we focus on fearful thinking?
 If we allow our minds to go to the dark place, they most certainly will do that.
 And what we think about is what we draw to us, which is often what we don’t want.
 With meditation we are telling our minds that the observer self is in control, not the mind.
 The observer is the real self within our bodies that notices what the body feels, that recognizes our emotions, that is conscious of the thoughts inside our heads, all the while watching us react to life.
 This is the wise self that is informed by intuition, and that is naturally connected with the universe.
 When we decide to reign in our minds and sit quietly with our selves, we are tuning into our natural wisdom that we can only hear in stillness.
-This is where we connect with our Higher Self.
+This is where we connect with our own heart.

 From this place, we begin to learn who we really are from the depths of our innermost souls.
 Our deepest thoughts and emotions, our authentic power, true nature and unconditional love all reside here in this place.
 Here we can step back from the world, from our conditioning, from the noisy critic inside our heads, from worries and from everyone else’s opinions.
 It is an amazing process of finding awareness of what our true thoughts and emotions are under all of the noise of daily life, and it is a powerful tool to cultivate self-love and acceptance.
 If we visit this place regularly, we start to recognize this observer self as the authority that naturally knows what is best for us and loves us without condition.
 We can become our own best friend!